keyroll-99/Fiona/docs/Routing.md

 ## Route

 By default method got the route from the Controller attribute, if you want to add a new part you can just pass a route argument.
-For example method index will be available under the`/home/controller` route, because the route from Route attribute always is added to the route from the Controller
+For example method index will be available under the`/home/controller` route because the route from the Route attribute always is added to the route from the Controller

 ```c#
 [Controller("home")]